Chapel Street Bridge: History

-The Chapel Street Bridge is a rare Queensland example of a brick-arch road bridge, where historically, due to an abundance of hardwood timber for bridge piers and decking, the preference has been for girder and truss types of timber, steel, or concrete construction - although early pipe culverts used brick, and some bridges used bricks for abutments or retaining walls.
+The Chapel Street Bridge is a rare Queensland example of a brick-arch road bridge, where historically, due to an abundance of hardwood timber for bridge piers and decking, the preference has been for girder and truss types of timber, steel, or concrete construction – although early pipe culverts used brick, and some bridges used bricks for abutments or retaining walls.
 Brick was also used in Queensland for railway bridge abutments and piers, retaining walls, and culverts.
-Early examples of brick culverts are found on the Main Range Railway (1865-7).
+Early examples of brick culverts are found on the Main Range Railway (1865–67).
 One example of a masonry road bridge in Queensland is a c.
 1865 Stone Bridge on the Dalrymple Gap Track, which consists of stone retaining walls inset with a circular brick culvert.
 A 1930s arched Little Crystal Creek Bridge crosses Little Crystal Creek at Mount Spec.
 It is faced in stone, but is actually concrete.
 Comparatively more common in the southern states of Australia, masonry arch bridges rely on their curved arch rib and end supports for stability, and characteristically have solid spandrels.
 Bridge spandrels (the space between the deck and arch rib) can be solid (walled and filled with soil, more common for masonry arches) or open (more common for timber and metal arches).

 The bricks for the Chapel Street Bridge may have been locally manufactured, although quality bricks were available from Townsville, particularly after the railway reached Ravenswood in 1884.
-Most buildings in 19th century Ravenswood were constructed of timber, but bricks were used for mining infrastructure such as chimneys, flues, furnaces and engine mounts - so skilled bricklayers would have been available on the goldfield.
-At least one brick chimney existed by 1880, while a 56ft (17m) brick chimney was present at HH Barton's chlorination works in 1888.
-During 1891-92, the contractor Robert Mann locally constructed the bricks for, and erected, a 90ft (27m) brick chimney and furnaces, for the Australasian Gold Extracting Company (New England lease).
+Most buildings in 19th century Ravenswood were constructed of timber, but bricks were used for mining infrastructure such as chimneys, flues, furnaces and engine mounts – so skilled bricklayers would have been available on the goldfield.
+At least one brick chimney existed by 1880, while a 56 ft (17m) brick chimney was present at HH Barton's chlorination works in 1888.
+During 1891–92, the contractor Robert Mann locally constructed the bricks for, and erected, a 90 ft (27m) brick chimney and furnaces, for the Australasian Gold Extracting Company (New England lease).
 Later, a block of timber commercial buildings in Ravenswood, lost in a disastrous fire in April 1901, was rebuilt using bricks, suggesting confident expectations of permanence for Ravenswood.

 However, the revival of nearby Evlinton in the late 1890s was a short-term phenomenon.
 Although Wilson was able to wring enough return from cyaniding the ore to pay the John Bull's operating expenses, there was insufficient capital for development work.
 Wilson left for London in 1898 to seek investors for other mines, and although the John Bull Block mine had a record weekly crush of 298oz of gold from 198 tons of ore in 1899, the John Bull mines closed in January 1901.